squirelboy360/Sella_OS/README.md

 - **Scan and Pay**: Simplify the payment process for your customers with SellaOS's innovative scan and pay feature.
 Customers can quickly scan a product and make payments effortlessly, enhancing their shopping experience.

 - **Safe for the environment and efficient**: Send reciepts directly to customers automatically when the transaction is complete via Email saving you paper and electricity money.
-Also **Eco-Friendly** and efficient for your customers by having all their receipts safe in their email for reference.
+Also **Eco-Friendly** and efficient for your customers by having all their receipts saved in their email for reference.

 ## Admin UI